fong0058/portfolio/README.md

 # portfolio

 ## Tell us about your process, challenges you faced during development and how you overcame those challenges.
 What have you learned by creating your web portfolio?
+During the process, I found out that using a CSS library and framework is useful for building a website.
+However, when it came to customizing certain details such as padding and positioning, there were many restrictions in modifying them.
+I attempted to customize them using CSS alone, but found it difficult without utilizing SASS.
+After creating my web portfolio, I gained a better understanding of the relationship between HTML and CSS, as well as the importance of the link order of CSS for optimizing web page performance.

 ## Used assets and resources
 1. Fonts: [Google Fonts](https://fonts.googleapis.com)